Run a parameterized Databricks job task in a loop

 To optionally set the number of iterations that can run in parallel, enter a Concurrency value for the task.
 The default value is 1.

 To optionally receive notifications for task start, success, or failure, click + Add.
-See Add email and system notifications for job events.
+See Add notifications on a job.

 To complete the configuration of the